carolinaroman/ah_test/README.md

     ```
    This allows me to match strings like `Attention Deficit Hyperactivity Disorder (ADD/ADHD)` to find a provider in the mock data.
 I used the array to display tooltips to the patient, in case they need a bit of extra help to find their exact concern in the page.

 3. **Significant Filters:** an important part of the therapeutic relationship is the trust created between the provider and the patient.
 Having a provider who understands our background can be a big help.
-Given the mock data, 4 essential filters were identified. _All filters are optional and have the same importance_, allowing for the patient to select "No preference" in which case the filter is skipped.
+Given the mock data, 4 essential filters were identified. _These filters are optional and have the same importance_, allowing for the patient to select "No preference" in which case the filter is skipped.
    - Ethnic Identity
    - Gender Identity
    - Language